Katalyst99/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 You can only use one loop in your code
 You are not allowed to import any module
 You are not allowed to use str.upper() and str.isupper()

+10. a + b:
+Write a function that adds two integers and returns the result.

+Prototype: def add(a, b):
+Returns the value of a + b
+You are not allowed to import any module

+11. a ^ b:
+Write a function that computes a to the power of b and return the value.

+Prototype: def pow(a, b):
+Returns the value of a ^ b
+You are not allowed to import any module